isomerpages/nlb-curiocity/_events/Curiocity Showcase/Bras Basah: Its Unique & Eclectic Identity.md

 **Bras Basah Complex**

+As for the bookstores along Bras Basah Road, many of them had moved to a building known as Bras Basah Complex beside the library.

 Bras Basah Complex was known as书城 (shu cheng, meaning “City of Books” in Mandarin) as the complex is famed for its numerous bookstores.
 It is also known as 百胜楼 (bai sheng lou in Mandarin).
 The complex consists of two blocks of 21-storey flats above a 4- & 5-storey office and shopping podium.